Jonathan-UCAS/HPR/README.md

 * CUDA 11.1
 * PyTorch 1.10.2

-We also tested on:
+We also tested on RTX4060 and RTX4090 using following environment:
 * Python 3.11
-* CUDA 12.4
+* CUDA 11.8
 * PyTorch 2.1

 Therefore, it should be able to run on any settings in-between.